 Giant Centipede Scolopendra heros in Oklahoma, by Frank Boston, Wikimedia, CC BY 2.0

-Common name: Centipede
+Common name: House Centipede, Centipede

 Identification: These close relatives of insects have thirty legs or more (one per body segment) and range in color from reddish brown to white.
 House centipedes have extremely long legs extending out all around the body.
 Both types of centipede have venom that is irritating to humans but not deadly.
 You will see several names used interchangeably: Texas redheaded centipede, Texas giant centipede, and Texas red centipede, but they all refer to the same species of centipede.
 More about the two types of centipede.

 Biology and life cycle: Incomplete metamorphosis.
 Eggs are laid in the soil; the resulting nymphs are similar to the adults but shorter and with fewer segments.

 Habitat: House centipede is native to the Mediterranean region, introduced around the world.
 Indoors and outdoors.
 Redheaded centipedes live in moist, protected places, especially around decaying organic matter—under logs, stones, leaves, bark, and in compost piles, buildings, and basements.